-- In December of 1534, Francisco Pizarro ordered to transfer of all treasures from Jauja to Lima, a city located near the sea and the main port of Callao.
+- In December of 1534, Francisco Pizarro ordered the transfer of all treasures from Jauja to Lima, a city located near the sea and the main port of Callao.

 - On January 18th, 1533, Francisco Pizzaro established Lima’s city (City of the Kings) as the new capital of the Colony.

-- On June 26th, 1541, Francisco Pizarro was assassinated by Almagristas led by Diego de Almagro el Mozo.
+- Francisco Pizarro was killed on June 26, 1541, by a group of people called Almagristas.
+They were led by Diego de Almagro el Mozo.

-- On November 4th, 1780.
-Tupac Amaru II (José Gabriel Condorcanqui) start the revolution in the Province of Tinta in Cusco.
-He was executed in Cusco Square on July 19, 1783.
+- On November 4th, 1780, Tupac Amaru II (José Gabriel Condorcanqui) started the revolution in the Province of Tinta in Cusco.
+He was executed in Cusco Square on July 19th, 1783.

-- On the 28th of July of 1821, General Jose de San Martin announced the famous Declaration of Independence in the Plaza Mayor of Lima.
+- On July 28th, 1821, General Jose de San Martin announced the famous Declaration of Independence in the Plaza Mayor of Lima.

-- On January 17, 1881, Lima was occupied by the Chilean army during the Pacific war.
-Finally, on October 20, 1883, Peru and Chile signed the Treaty of Ancon; Peru’s ceded the province of Tarapaca to Chile.
-Bolivia was forced to surrender Antofagasta.
+- On January 17th, 1881, Lima was occupied by the Chilean army during the Pacific War.
+Finally, on October 20th, 1883, Peru and Chile signed the Treaty of Ancon; Peru ceded the province of Tarapaca to Chile.
+Antofagasta was forced to surrender by Bolivia.